 - Then you need to download the following zip file and unzip it to “C:\Windows\Temp\gpedit”.
 This should replace both the files x86.bat and x64.bat.

-- Run x86.bat file if you are running 32-bit OS and x64.bat if running 64-bit Windows 10.
+- Run x86.bat file if you are running a 32-bit OS and x64.bat if running 64-bit Windows 10.
 Be sure to run batch files as an administrator.

 Once you have followed the steps mentioned above you should have a working group policy editor.